 The Scheme objective

 The relevant Cayman statutory framework broadly reflects the regime in England (and in other Commonwealth jurisdictions such as Canada and Australia).
-The Cayman court’s jurisdiction is broad and, in addition to effecting a scheme in relation to any company which is liable to be wound up in the Cayman Islands, it is possible to shift a company’s centre of main interests to the Cayman Islands in order to ground that jurisdiction.
+The Cayman Court’s jurisdiction is broad and, in addition to effecting a scheme in relation to any company which is liable to be wound up in the Cayman Islands, it is possible to shift a company’s center of main interests (or COMI) to the Cayman Islands in order to ground that jurisdiction.

 The objective of a scheme of arrangement is to allow the company to enter into an agreement with its members and/or creditors (or any class of them) to either: